 There are so many game ideas that it would be impossible to list them all, but we’re happy to provide you with some starter points.
-Don’t forget – if you come up with a great game that your kids really loved, contact us and let us know so that we can share your idea with everyone!
+The internet, including The BBC are great for game ideas

-Bingo - I doubt this needs much explanation!
-This is a great way for the volunteers and kids to sit and chat together, particularly if you ask a different person each time to call out a number.
+- Bingo –This is a great way for the volunteers and kids to sit and chat together, particularly if you ask a different person each time to call out a number.
 Asking different people for numbers is also a good way to introduce everyone to the group.
 It’s good to bring some prizes, but keep them small – stickers or a scented stamp on the back of the hand are great tokens.

-Snowball Fight/Snowman Building Contest - Some of us up north are blessed (or cursed) with loads of snow during the winter.
+- Snowball Fight/Snowman Building Contest –Some of us are blessed (or cursed) with loads of snow during the winter.
 What better way to make use of it than with a snowball fight?
 You can play snow dodgeball, or make teams to have a snowman building contest.
 Make sure you remind your volunteers to bring their snow gear!

 The Magical Bag

 We recommend you bring a ‘Magical bag’ with you on your visits.
 Your magical bag can include such things as props, pens, crayons, colouring books, cards, games, bingo cards, balloons, paper, and small balls.
 We recommend asking people for things at school they don’t use or going to a 100 yen store.
 These things will come in handy during free play and extra time.